-Here’s an example from the Yerba Buena Center for the Arts’s July email newsletter:
+Here’s an example from a Yerba Buena Center for the Arts’s email newsletter:

 5. “Pinnable” Imagery – Like a healthy body, you want your email newsletter to look “oh so fine.”
 We’re living in image-heavy times where Instagram and Pinterest compete for our attention spans.
 When selecting imagery for your newsletter, think “Would someone ‘pin’ this on Pinterest?”
 If so, you’ve won this round.
 Remove carefully: A single image as the entire content of your email.
 Yes, pics are important, but if you’ve photoshopped one large image as the content of your email and for some reason (‘cus it definitely happens!) a reader can’t download that image – BUZZ! your email newsletter will not be seen.